Other Notable Birthdays

 December 11, 1889 - December 3, 1981

-Passed Away at Age 91 from Parkinson’s Disease
+Passed Away at Age 91 From Parkinson’s Disease

-Founded the Amusement Park, Knott’s Berry Farm
+Founded the Amusement Park Knott’s Berry Farm in 1941

 Passed Away